Matt Grothe: Professional career

-Florida Tuskers

 After going undrafted in the 2010 NFL draft, Grothe signed with the Florida Tuskers of the United Football League on June 4, 2010.
 He was released by the Tuskers on September 6, 2010.

-Toronto Argonauts

 On October 6, 2010, Grothe signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League.
 He was released by the Argonauts on November 4, 2010.
 As of December 8, Grothe was put back on the Argos 2011 roster.
 On May 27, 2011, Grothe was released once more by the Argonauts.

-Tampa Bay Storm

-Grothe made his Arena Football League debut on July 16, 2011.
+Grothe made his Arena Football League (AFL) debut on July 16, 2011.
 He took over in the third quarter against the Georgia Force and went on to throw 5 touchdown passes.
 On his first pass attempt, he connected for a 40-yard score.
 Former South Florida teammate Amarri Jackson caught three of Grothe's five touchdown passes.
 In his 2 appearances with the Storm, Grothe completed 38 passes of 67 attempts for 440 yards with 10 touchdowns and 2 interceptions.

-Orlando Predators

-He signed with the Predators on June 6, 2012.
+Grothe signed with the Orlando Predators of the AFL on June 6, 2012.

+Personal life

+Grothe was born the eldest of three children to Brenda and Matt Grothe.
+His siblings include brothers Chris and David.
+His hobbies mostly involve outdoor activities including hunting and fishing.

+On December 19, 2015, Grothe reportedly assaulted a man in an altercation at his Odessa, Florida residence.
+After learning of a warrant for his arrest, Grothe turned himself over to the Hillsborough County Sheriff's Office on February 16, 2016.
+He was later released on a $2,000 bond.